ds-fancode/FC_CheckMate/README.md

 Welcome to Checkmate! 🎉

-Remix powered Test Case Management Tool is designed to address the challenges faced by teams in managing and executing test cases with the highest level of availability and reliability.
+This Test Case Management Tool is designed to address the challenges faced by teams in managing and executing test cases with the highest level of availability and reliability.
 It aims to streamline the testing process, offering robust features, seamless integrations, migration, and user-friendly and intuitive design.

 ## 📌 Features

-- ✅ Effortlessly manage test cases and segregate based on labels, squads, sections, priority...
+- ✅ Effortlessly manage test cases and categorize them based on labels, squads, sections, priority, and more.
-- ✅ Create **runs, update status, track, download reports**, and analyse the historical status.
+- ✅ Create test runs, update statuses, track progress, download reports, and analyze historical data.
-- ✅ Provided the integration **APIs** to integrate with you testing pipline.
+- ✅ Provides integration APIs to seamlessly connect with your testing pipeline.
-- ✅ **Role Bases Access Control** for secure usage.
+- ✅ Role-Based Access Control (RBAC) for secure and controlled usage.
-- ✅ Integrated **Google Login** for ease of use.
+- ✅ Integrated Google Login for a hassle-free authentication experience.

 ## 🔗 Quick Links